Year 7 Parent Information

 Will my child have a Learning Mentor?

 Rasila Sidpara is the learning mentor responsible for Year 7 transition.
 Primary schools have already identified students who they feel will benefit from extra support at the start of Year 7.
-If you feel that your child is struggling to settle or would benefit from some extra support for another issue, please discuss this with your child's tutor or Progress Leader.
+If you feel that your child is struggling to settle or would benefit from some extra support for another issue, please discuss this with your child's tutor or Pastoral Leader.